Rutaab3/Rutaab3/readme.md

 I’m **Muhammad Rutaab Ali**.
 I build things for the web.
 I like the challenge of taking a complex problem and turning it into a clean, working interface.
 Whether I'm working with **PHP and Laravel** on the backend or fine-tuning **SEO** to get a site noticed, I focus on building systems that are reliable and easy to use.

-I don't just write code; I look at the whole picture—from how a user interacts with a page to how a product is listed and discovered on eBay or a company site.

 <table>
 <tr>
 <td width="50%" valign="top">